shelfshack/shelf-shack-infra/docs/DEPLOY_ROLE_IAM_SETUP.md

-# IAM Permissions for RentifyDeployRole
+# IAM Permissions for shelfshackDeployRole

 ## Overview

-The `RentifyDeployRole` used by GitHub Actions needs comprehensive IAM permissions to manage infrastructure via Terraform.
+The `shelfshackDeployRole` used by GitHub Actions needs comprehensive IAM permissions to manage infrastructure via Terraform.
 This document outlines all required permissions.

 ## Required Policies